Phenacodontidae

-Phenacodontidae is an extinct family of large herbivorous mammals traditionally placed in the “wastebasket taxon” Condylarthra, which may instead represent early-stage perissodactyls.
-They lived in the Paleocene and Eocene epochs (about 60–50 million years ago) and their fossil remains have been found in North America and Europe.
+Phenacodontidae is an extinct family of large herbivorous mammals traditionally placed in the "wastebasket taxon" Condylarthra, which may instead represent early-stage perissodactyls.
+They lived from the late early Paleocene to early middle Eocene (about 60–50 million years ago) and their fossil remains have been found in North America and Europe.
+The only unequivocal Asian phenacodontid is Lophocion asiaticus.

 Description

 These animals had a variety of body sizes, and could be as small as domestic cats (Tetraclaenodon and Ectocion) and as large as sheep (Phenacodus).
 The skull of phenacodontids is long and narrow, and equipped with a small braincase.

 The skeleton of phenacodontids show several primitive characteristics (the long and heavy tail for example) but also a number of advanced, Perissodactyla-like adaptations: Their long legs, for example, had five fingers, but the first finger showed a clear reduction, and in some forms (like Phenacodus) the fifth finger was reduced as well.

 Some species had tapir-like adaptations suggestive of the presence of a short proboscis or a strong prehensile lip.

 The teeth of phenacodontids, particularly in the latter forms, were quite specialized: The molars and premolars were equipped with low cusps that sometimes joined in ridges, similar to the condition found in some perissodactyls.
 Some forms, like Meniscotherium, had enlarged ridges.
 This adaptation is unusual for mammals as old as phenacodontids.
 Only a few other archaic mammals possessed teeth with similar structures, such as Pleuraspidotherium.